bshack/white-label/README.md

 ### Router

 This project uses the [White Label Router](https://github.com/bshack/white-label-router).
-Full Documentation is avaible on its project page.
+Full Documentation is available on its project page.

 ## Bugs or Feature Requests?